FigmaAI/TalkToFigmaDesktop/README.md

    - Follow the installation wizard
    - Launch from Start menu or desktop shortcut

-2. **Security Considerations**
-   - Windows Defender may show a SmartScreen warning
-   - Click "More info" → "Run anyway" to proceed
-   - The application will install normally
+> [!TIP]
+> **Windows SmartScreen**: If Windows Defender shows a SmartScreen warning, click "More info" → "Run anyway" to proceed.
+This is normal for new applications not yet widely recognized by Microsoft's reputation system.

 ## Getting Started